[Editor’s note: This story was previously published in May 2019. It has since been updated and republished.]

 As telcos launch the first of the 5G networks, 5G stocks will become a focus.
 The technology will change wireless.
 How much speed it will add has become a point of controversy.
-Estimates from a few years ago predicted the improvement at 1,000 times 4G.
+Estimates from a few years ago predicted that 5G would be 1,000 times as fast as 4G.

 More recent estimates peg the improvement at 10 to 20 times 4G LTE.
 Whatever happens after launch, consumers should see a quantum leap in speed and reliability.

 Such speeds will lead to capabilities not possible today.
 For this reason, it becomes difficult to know whether innovations will come from one of the large companies or from the mind of an unknown inventor working in his garage.

-Whatever happens, these 5G stocks to buy will likely lead the way in the new networks from a larger company perspective, profiting from 5G while trading at reasonable valuations:
+Whatever happens, these 5G stocks to buy will likely be among the large companies that lead the way in the new networks, profiting from 5G while trading at reasonable valuations:

 Although the latest version of the iPhone did not offer 5G capabilities, Apple (NASDAQ:AAPL) will become one of the more prominent 5G stocks in future years.
 As one of the primary innovators in the wireless market, Apple will likely continue to enjoy a substantial presence in this industry.